 Tests and Assignments

 Tests and assignments can be completed online with the resources below.
+Try to be available during scheduled exam times so you can work with students if any issues come up.

 - Create Blackboard assignments for students to submit work that you can grade online.